 One of the big questions that has been asked over the past several years is whether we have moved out of the active Atlantic hurricane era.
-We currently monitor the strength of the Atlantic Multidecadal Oscillation (AMO) and Atlantic thermohaline circulation using a combined proxy measure of SST in the region from 50-60°N, 50-10°W and SLP in the region from 0-50°N, 70-10°W (Figure 17).
+This question became even more muddled after the extremely active 2017 North Atlantic hurricane season.
+We currently monitor the strength of the Atlantic Multidecadal Oscillation (AMO) and Atlantic thermohaline circulation (THC) using a combined proxy measure of SST in the region from 50-60°N, 50-10°W and SLP in the region from 0-50°N, 70-10°W (Figure 18).
 This index was discussed in detail in Klotzbach and Gray (2008).
+The recent weakening of the THC has also been noted in several recent papers including Caesar et al. (2018).

 We currently weigh standardized values of the index by using the following formula: 0.6SST - 0.4SLP.
-The AMO has generally been negative since 2014.
-Given the low SLP anomalies observed in the subtropical Atlantic in May of 2017, we estimate that the AMO will become slightly positive this month.
+The AMO has generally been negative since 2014, although the index has typically been more positive during the summer months than during the winter months.
+Given both the cold SST anomalies in the far North Atlantic and the high SLP anomalies observed in the subtropical Atlantic in May of 2018, we estimate that this month's AMO index will be quite negative.

-Figure 17: Regions which are utilized for the calculation of our AMO index.
+Figure 18: Regions which are utilized for the calculation of our AMO index.

-Figure 18: Monthly values of the Klotzbach and Gray (2008) AMO index since January 2014.
-May 2017's value is estimated with data through May 29.
+Figure 19: Monthly values of the Klotzbach and Gray (2008) AMO index since January 2014.
+May 2018's value is estimated with data through May 27.
 The final May value will be posted online in a couple of days.

-8 Adjusted 2017 Forecast
+8 Adjusted 2018 Forecast

-Table 9 shows our final adjusted early June forecast for the 2017 season which is a combination of our statistical scheme, our analog scheme and qualitative adjustments for other factors not explicitly contained in any of these schemes.
-Both the statistical and analog schemes call for near to slightly above-average activity.
-Overall, we have raised our seasonal forecast due to what we believe are decreasing odds of a moderate El Niño event and anomalous warming of the tropical Atlantic.
-If the tropical Atlantic were to remain warmer than normal and the odds of El Niño were to continue to diminish, additional increases in the seasonal forecast would be likely.
-However, if the tropical Atlantic were to anomalously cool and the tropical Pacific were to anomalously warm, the seasonal forecast could be decreased in our July and August updates.
+Table 7 shows our final adjusted early June forecast for the 2018 season which is a combination of our statistical scheme, our analog scheme and qualitative adjustments for other factors not explicitly contained in any of these schemes.
+Our statistical model is now calling for a below-average season, while our analog scheme calls for near-average activity.
+We have lowered our seasonal forecast due primarily to anomalous cooling in the tropical Atlantic.
+If the tropical Atlantic were to remain anomalously cool or if El Niño were to develop unexpectedly, the seasonal forecast would be lowered with our July or August updates.
+However, if the tropical Atlantic were to anomalously warm and the tropical Pacific were to remain neutral, the seasonal forecast could be increased in future updates.

-Table 9: Summary of our early June statistical forecast, our analog forecast and our adjusted final forecast for the 2017 hurricane season.
+Table 7: Summary of our early June statistical forecast, our analog forecast and our adjusted final forecast for the 2018 hurricane season.

-Forecast Parameter and 1981-2010 Median (in Statistical Analog Adjusted Final
+Forecast Parameter and 1981-2010 Statistical Analog Adjusted Final

-parentheses) Scheme Scheme Forecast
+Median (in parentheses) Scheme Scheme Forecast (Including Alberto)

-Named Storms (12.0) 11.2 11.3 14
+Named Storms (12.0) 9.2 12.0 14

-Named Storm Days (60.1) 56.5 58.0 60
+Named Storm Days (60.1) 41.3 57.3 55

-Hurricanes (6.5) 6.5 6.5 6
+Hurricanes (6.5) 4.9 7.3 6

-Hurricane Days (21.3) 25.9 26.1 25
+Hurricane Days (21.3) 16.9 20.6 20

-Major Hurricanes (2.0) 2.8 2.8 2
+Major Hurricanes (2.0) 1.7 2.0 2

-Major Hurricane Days (3.9) 6.8 4.5 5
+Major Hurricane Days (3.9) 3.3 2.1 4

-Accumulated Cyclone Energy Index (92) 108 104 100
+Accumulated Cyclone Energy Index (92) 69 86 90

-Net Tropical Cyclone Activity (103%) 117 110 110
+Net Tropical Cyclone Activity (103%) 78 96 100

-9 Landfall Probabilities for 2017
+9 Landfall Probabilities for 2018